 - Work Experience and Background: ULI Health Leaders are a diverse group of emerging and established leaders, from a range of career stages and disciplines, including real estate development, public leadership, urban planning and design, infrastructure, law, healthcare, finance and public health.
 It is recommended that applicants have at least five to seven years of professional experience.

-- Location: For the first year, we are opening applications to all regions of the globe to include ULI Europe and ULI Asia Pacific.
+- Location: Applications are open to all regions of the globe, including ULI Europe and ULI Asia Pacific.
 All participants are required to attend live programming (refer to the schedule below for specific times and time zones).

 - Language: All program content and communications will be in English.